2 Corinthians 1 Lesson

 2. “Let us not lose heart in doing good, for in due time we will reap if we do not grow weary.” – Galatians 6:9.

-Whatever suffering we experience on earth will be nothing compared to the glory that awaits the faithful followers of Jesus!!
+Whatever suffering we experience on Earth will be nothing compared to the glory that awaits the faithful followers of Jesus!!

 Heaven is forever!!